tomorrowbiostasis/Biostasis-Backend/README.md

   - [License](#license)

 ## Before You Start:
-  - Read our [contribution](https://github.com/tomorrowbiostasis/tomorrowbiostasis/blob/main/CONTRIBUTING.md) guidance if you did not already to gain better understanding on how to be part of biostasis community.
+  - Read our [contribution](https://github.com/tomorrowbiostasis/tomorrowbiostasis/blob/main/CONTRIBUTING.md) guidance to gain a better understanding on how to be part of the Biostasis development community.
-  - Please make sure to visit the [Biostasis-Cloud-infrastructure](https://github.com/tomorrowbiostasis/Biostasis-Cloud-infrastructure) and create your own cloud and external services. **Otherwise, you can't run the application properly (you need your own .env credentials).**
+  - Please make sure to visit the [Biostasis-Cloud-infrastructure](https://github.com/tomorrowbiostasis/Biostasis-Cloud-infrastructure) and create your own cloud and external services. **Otherwise, you won't be able to run the application properly (you need your own .env credentials).**

 ## Introduction:
 The following document contains documentation for the backend part of the Biostasis application.
-You can find here overall information about how the backend works, how to set it for development/production purposes, and a deep engineering analysis of internal app processes.
+Here you can find information about how the backend works, how to set it up for development/production purposes, and a deep engineering analysis of internal app processes.

 ## Tech Stack: